ACodes3/telegram-bot/server/README.md

 - **POST /**: Handles incoming Telegram messages and processes them based on the command.

-### Source Code

-The main bot logic is implemented in the `netlify/functions/telegram-bot.js` file.

 ### License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.